It’s no secret that video marketing is on the rise, and the irony that you’re here reading about it is not lost on me.

 According to a study done by wyzowl, 86% of consumers want to see more video content from brands in 2020.
 If you’re hesitant about taking the plunge, due to money, time constraints or anything in between, consider the following numbers collected by Animoto:

 - Of marketers surveyed, 93% report landing a new customer due to video on social media.

 - 88% report satisfaction with the return on investment of their video marketing efforts.

-There is no denying the value of adding video to your marketing toolbox.
+There is no denying the value of adding video to your web design and marketing toolbox.
 Here are some trends to consider if you’re ready to up your marketing game in 2020.

 Educational & Training Videos

 Educational and training videos can be used in a variety of ways.
 For example, they can be used to highlight features to potential customers, teach how to use a product in a realistic situation or run demos.

 According to wyzowl, 96% of consumers have watched a video to learn about a product or service.
 66% of consumers actually prefer video learning over other methods, such as text based articles, infographics, manuals or sales demos.
 This type of video is a great resource to have in your sales funnel, or for providing information to an already established client base.

 Today’s consumers are all about products and services that are tailored to them.
 Personalization is a big factor in building brand loyalty.
 In fact, 52% of people surveyed indicated they are somewhat likely to switch brands if they don’t feel a company has made enough of an effort to personalize their communications.

 Although adding a unique identifier, such as a name can make an impact (think Happy Birthday or friendaversary videos on Facebook) , you can also create videos for specific target audiences using any big data you collect.
 57% of users are actually willing to part with their personal data if it means more personalized discounts or other offers.